 Treatment started the very next day.
 Throughout that first month in hospital I lost track of the number of chemo drugs with names I couldn’t pronounce, blood transfusions and anaesthetics he went through.
 Our little boy who two weeks earlier had been running around carefree was now so sick.

 We finally left hospital, but not for long.
 We continue to be in and out for admissions and appointments.
 Neutrophils, transfusions and emergency department have become part of our world now.

-We still have another 2 ½ years of treatment to go, but all going well we’ll be having one hell of a party in November 2018 when this can all become a distant memory.
+We still have another two-and-a-half years of treatment to go, but all going well we’ll be having one hell of a party in November 2018 when this can all become a distant memory.